-Covid-19 coronvirus: EuroLease quits business in New Zealand
+Covid-19 coronavirus: EuroLease quits business in New Zealand

 - Covid 19 coronavirus: Tourism New Zealand leading plans to radically change approach to visitor...

-Jay told the Herald that on average about 700 New Zealanders booked cars through Eurolease a year.
+Jay told the Herald that on average about 700 New Zealanders booked cars through EuroLease a year.

-She said that anyone who had booking through a travel agent should contact them to get a refund.
+She said that anyone who had a booking through a travel agent should contact them to get a refund.

-Although Eurolease is opting out, another New Zealand firm, Peugeot Drive Europe is still taking bookings.
+Although Eurolease is opting out, another New Zealand firm, Peugeot Drive Europe, is still taking bookings.

-General manager Delwyn Sinclair said website traffic had picked up three times since Eurolease pulled out.
+General manager Delwyn Sinclair said website traffic had trebled since Eurolease pulled out.

 It is holding deposits of $300 for each customer in credit for the next two years.